Beloin/MQTTLibCurses/README.md

 ./target
 ```

-The sensor randomizer will be running second by second ranomizing temperature, humidity and speed sensors values.
+The sensor randomizer will be running each 2 seconds randomizing temperature, humidity and speed sensors values.
 You can also add the following arguments to set ,in the strict order, the threshold:
 1. Temperature - Measured in Celsius
 2. Humidity - Measured in percentage